Research Objectives Should Be Which Two Things

 Non-Measurable Objective Measurable Objective

 To promote environmental awareness.
 To increase the percentage of households recycling by 25% within the next year, as measured by waste audit data.
+Because of that,

-To develop a better understanding.
+To increase brand awareness.
 To identify three key factors influencing student motivation in online learning environments, based on thematic analysis of student interview data.

 Strategies for Enhancing Measurability